r57zone/EasyNotes/README.md

 Full tablet support is also present.

+The Android version has a QR code scanner.

 ## Setup
 ### Sync of the mobile apps
 1. Reserve a permanent IP address for a computer with a Windows application.
 This is done in the settings of the Wi-Fi router in the "DHCP" section.